1912 Wisconsin gubernatorial election explained

 The 1912 Wisconsin gubernatorial election was held on November 5, 1912.
 Primary elections were held on September 3, 1912.

-Incumbent Republican Governor Francis E. McGovern defeated Democratic nominee John C. Karel and Socialist nominee Carl D. Thompson, with 45.55% of the vote.
+Incumbent Republican Governor Francis E. McGovern defeated Democratic nominee John C. Karel and Socialist nominee Carl D. Thompson, with 45.54% of the vote.
+This was the closest gubernatorial election in Wisconsin during the Fourth Party System and one of only two decided by single digits during that era.

 Results